jonfaustman/django-frontend-template/docs/source/template_tags.rst

 djfrontend_twbs_responsive_css
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-**Not a part of django-frontend-template but can be used inside one of the included template blocks if static files are added.**
+**Not a direct part of django-frontend-template but can be used inside one of the included template blocks if static files are added.**

 Returns Twitter Bootstrap responsive CSS file according to version number.
 TEMPLATE_DEBUG returns full file, otherwise returns minified file.
-The latest '2.3.2' is included.
 ::

     <link rel="stylesheet" href="/static/djfrontend/css/twbs/2.3.2/bootstrap-responsive.css">